stretchr/sdk-js/README.md

 ### Security

   * Currently, using the Stretchr JavaScript SDK means you will be revealing your public and private keys.
 It is not recommended that you share your keys with untrusted people.

+## Writing tests

+We believe in test driven development, and in that spirit have made it very easy for you to write tests for your code that uses Stretchr.

+### How it works

+  * As well as importing the main `stretchr.js` file, you also import `stretchr-testing.js` which you will find alongside that file.
+  * Instead of setting `stretchr` to the result of `Stretchr.NewSession`, for your test code, you assign it to the response of `Stretchr.NewTestSession`.
+  * You then optionally setup responses to the calls you expect your code to make by calling the `respond` method.
+  * After you have executed the code being unit tested, you can inspect the `stretchr.requests` array to see what happened.

+### Example test

+    // use the TestSession instead of a real session object stretchr = Stretchr.NewTestSession()

+    // setup some responses
+    stretchr

+      // first request will be fine
+      .respond({"~s":200})

+      // the second request will fail
+      .respond({"~s":500, "~e":[{"~m": "Something went wrong"}]})

+    ;

+    // call the code being tested
+    myFuncThatUsesStretchr()

+    // make assertions about the requests made